beeramn/372final/README.md

 - `apply_augmentations(waveform)` applies simple data augmentations such as small pitch shifts and frequency masking to increase training diversity.

 ## Preparing Pytorch Dataset
 Even after processing the data, we still need to do more to properly load the data into the UNet model.
-The `dataset.py` file in the `processing` folder, creates a Pytorch `Dataset` class: `MUSDB2StemDataset` which is designed to load, organize, preprocess, and serve data for a !!!!!!!!
-TBD !!!!!!!!
-2-stem source separation model(Vocals vs instrumental).
+The `dataset.py` file in the `processing` folder, creates a Pytorch `Dataset` class: `MUSDB2StemDataset` which is designed to load, organize, preprocess, and serve data for a 2-stem source separation model(Vocals vs instrumental).
 The class normalizes spectrograms and their corresponding ratio masks, while keeping the dataset split, indexing, and loading consistent for both training and evaluation.

 At first, the class scans through the dataset folder and then sorts all the tracks and automatically divides them into train, validation, and test using splits using 70/15/15 ratio.
 It also stores configuration options like segment length and whether to apply data augmentation.
 - `__getitem__` Normalizes the mixture magnitude spectrogram to stabilize learning.
 It computes ratio masks for vocals and instrumentals, which act as the training targets for mask-predicting models.
 It returns a structured dictionary containing normalized mixture features, mean/std statistics, mixture phase, and both target masks.